mateuszgachowski/nuxt-ioc/docs/src/guide/component-decorators.md

 ## `@Meta` decorator

-This decorator is to make easier working with great [vue-meta package](https://vue-meta.nuxtjs.org/).
+This decorator helps working with great [vue-meta package](https://vue-meta.nuxtjs.org/).
 It allows you to decorate a class method with `@Meta` which will automatically pass correct information to the `vue-meta` package.

 ```ts
 import { Injectable, Meta, BaseComponent } from 'nuxt-ioc';